1953 German–Austrian Nanga Parbat expedition: Camps I and II

 The intention was to establish Camp I at 14745 ft at the foot of the Great Icefall on the Rakhiot Glacier, sheltered from avalanches by a large rock.
 However the Hunzas went on strike asking for more food, clothes and pay and a reduction in their loads from 28 kg to 18 kg.
 They were dismissed and, indeed, five of them left without pay.
 Hassan advised Herrligkoffer that just to be given extra food would be sufficient.
-The Hunzas were made to apologise personally and after prolonged delay nine of them were willing to go up to Camp I and Herrligkoffer started to arrange for 10 to 15 porters to be recruited from Tato in the Rakhiot valley to help up to Camp I. The lambardar or mayor of Tato insisted in joining in and Herrligkoffer was to find him a useless porter and a disruptive influence.
+The Hunzas were made to apologise personally and after prolonged delay nine of them were willing to go up to Camp I and Herrligkoffer started to arrange for 10 to 15 porters to be recruited from Tato in the Rakhiot valley to help up to Camp I. The lambardar or mayor of Tato insisted in joining in and Herrligkoffer found him a useless porter and a disruptive influence.

-From Camp I on 28 May Buhl and Rainer started reconnoitring a route up the icefall but they turned back exhausted after over 12 hours work and only reaching 1300 ft of the 3000 ft to the intended site for Camp II at 17400 ft.
+From Camp I on 28 May, Buhl and Rainer started reconnoitring a route up the icefall but they turned back exhausted after over 12 hours of work and only reaching 1300 ft of the 3000 ft to the intended site for Camp II at 17400 ft.
 Frauenberger considered this the most dangerous part of the whole climb.
 Each day a separate pair of climbers furthered the icefall route until by 30 May they had reached only 300 ft below the site.
 Also by this time ten Hunzas and twenty Tato porters were carrying loads up to Camp I. Fixed ropes, rope ladders and a bridge were installed up to Camp II to let the Hunzas carry up to there as well.
 This camp provided a magnificent view of the Rakhiot Face and surroundings and would be used as a viewpoint for observing progress on the mountain.
 But it was also dangerous there with seracs all around and crevasses even passing between the tents.